Skip to main content

 What does it mean if my insurer is ‘avoiding’ my policy?

-How can I put an effective complaint to my insurer?
+How can I make a complaint about my insurer?

 • Insurers should only avoid policies where the non-disclosure or misrepresentation was deliberate or reckless, not where it was innocent.